Course

 9. ID (for inspection only).

-Candidates are required to apply via University admissions website https://irk.pm.szczecin.pl/Default.aspx
+Polish candidates are required to apply via the University admission website - https://irk.pm.szczecin.pl/Default.aspx

 Candidates may participate in several admission procedures, each time paying an admission fee.
 The admission fee for registration for one chosen course, level and form of studies is PLN 85.